 - “Repurpose” another piece of content.
 I also like to call this “recyling” and it is a fundamental aspect of your “content factory”.
 For example this article is a summary of a video content, done live in front of 300 people.
 We take it back and reformat it into text, to target other channels and other types of people, but without having to start from scratch on the content. 😜

-- Expand you to other countries.
-We won’t get into this part today, but know that once your SEO strategy is well advanced, using content translation to easily expand internationally is a great growth lever.
+- Expand to other countries.
+We won’t address this aspect today, but know that once your SEO strategy has advanced well, using content translation to easily expand internationally is a great growth lever.

 How to start your enterprise SEO Strategy?
 The 3 pillars

 As you can imagine (and as you’ve probably already understood), this article is not intended to make you become an SEO pro.
 If you are one, you must already be shitting yourself reading this article. 😅

 No, the objective, like most of the content we create, is to give you the keys to start your seo strategy, at a lower cost and reduced human resources.

 All with actionable tips and concrete examples.
 But you still have to start with the basics.
 SEO is based on 3 fundamental pillars: technique, content, and links.

 The first thing to do when you want to be properly referenced on a search engine is to optimize your site so as to meet Google’s criteria.

 (Yes, we are going to talk about Google which represents 96% of the searches in the world and whose criteria are then copied by its competitors).